nfriedly/node-unblocker/readme.md

 * **metaRobots**: Injects a ROBOTS: NOINDEX, NOFOLLOW meta tag to prevent search engines from crawling the entire web through the proxy.
 * **contentLength**: Deletes the content-length header on responses if the body was modified.

-Setting the `standardMiddleware` configuration option is set to `false` disables all built-in middleware, allowing you to selectively enable, configure, and re-order the built-in middleware.
+Setting the `standardMiddleware` configuration option to `false` disables all built-in middleware, allowing you to selectively enable, configure, and re-order the built-in middleware.

 This configuration would mimic the defaults: